ibm-cloud-docs/transit-gateway/adding-gateway.md

 1. In the Connections view, click **Add connection**.
 1. Choose and configure the specific network connections that you want to add to your transit gateway.
 Choices include:

-   * **Classic infrastructure** - Allows you to connect to IBM Cloud classic resources.
+   * **Classic infrastructure** allows you to connect to IBM Cloud classic resources.
-   * **Direct Link** - Creates a network connection to and from Direct Link gateways so that there is a secure connection to on-premises networks and other resources that are connected to the transit gateway.
+   * **Direct Link** creates a network connection to and from Direct Link gateways so that there is a secure connection to on-premises networks and other resources that are connected to the transit gateway.

       If you select **Direct Link**, you must also log in to the [Direct Link console](/interconnectivity/direct-link){: external} (that uses the same IBM Cloud account) and specify **Transit Gateway** as the type of network connection for your direct link.
       {: important}

-   * **{{site.data.keyword.powerSys_notm}}** - Creates a network connection to and from a {{site.data.keyword.powerSys_notm}} instance so that there is a secure connection to networks and other resources connected to the transit gateway.
+   * **{{site.data.keyword.powerSys_notm}}** creates a network connection to and from a {{site.data.keyword.powerSys_notm}} instance so that there is a secure connection to networks and other resources connected to the transit gateway.

       Location: Select a region for the {{site.data.keyword.powerSys_notm}} workspace.